-(Preceding page: The image of Florizel at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)
+(Right above: The image of Florizel at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)

-(Right below: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)
+(Right: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)

-In the United Kingdom this first Newfoundland contingent was to train in three venues during the late autumn of 1914 and then the winter of 1914-1915: firstly in southern England on the Salisbury Plain; then in Scotland at Fort George - on the Moray Firth close to Inverness; and lastly at Edinburgh Castle where the unit was to provide the first garrison from outside the British Isles.
+In the United Kingdom this first Newfoundland contingent was to train in three venues during the late autumn of 1914 and then the winter of 1914-1915: firstly in southern England on the Salisbury Plain; then in Scotland at Fort George - on the Moray Firth close to Inverness; and lastly at Edinburgh Castle - where, as recorded beforehand, it was to provide the first garrison from outside the British Isles - and where 'C' Company and Corporal Smith, as also cited beforehand, would arrive from Newfoundland on February 16 of 1915.